 The MossRehab Aphasia Center was founded over 20 years ago to meet the long-term communication and psychosocial needs of individuals who have been affected by aphasia.
 Over the years, conversation groups have become a core component of the activities the Center offers to people with aphasia.

 In the Constance Sheerr Kittner Conversation Cafes, members have the opportunity to have their voices heard in a supportive environment.
 Adult conversation and social interaction are encouraged, with all group members engaging in communication strategies.

 Recently, the Aphasia Center began a research project into measuring the effectiveness of these conversation groups.

-In this video, Aphasia Center Clinical Director Sharon Antonucci, PhD, CCC-SLP, discusses the project, which focuses on finding the best metrics for tracking success among participants in this group.
+In this video, Aphasia Center Director Sharon Antonucci, PhD, CCC-SLP, discusses the project, which focuses on finding the best metrics for tracking success among participants in this group.